-In April 2018 we switched our online payment system to School Cafe.
-If you did not create an account at the end of the school year, you will need to create a new account by going to www.schoolcafe.com.
-If you never used the online payment system now is a great time to start.
-You will need to go onto this site and set up an account.
-You will then have to add your students.
+CVSD uses an online payment system called School Café.
+If you do not have an account, you will need to create a new account by going to www.schoolcafe.com.
+Go onto this site and set up an account, then add your students.
 After this, you can add money to the account, check the balance, see a transaction history report and set up a low balance email notification.
-Money can be added from \$1 up to \$100 per transaction.
-There is a \$2.25 fee per transaction, however if you deposit at least \$50 you will receive a 3% credit on your account.
-This means if you deposit \$50 you will be charged \$52.25 but your student balance will be credited \$51.50.
-If you added \$100 their balance would be credited \$103 but you would only be charged \$102.25.
+Money can be added from \$1 to \$100 per transaction.
+There is a \$2.25 fee per transaction however, if you deposit at least \$50 you will receive a 3% credit on your account.
+This means if you deposit \$50 you will be charged \$52.25 but your student balance will be credited \$51.50., if you added \$100 their balance would be credited \$103 but you would only be charged \$102.25.

-This website is supported by our software provider and allows a safe and convenient way to monitor and replenish your child's meal account.
-If you don't wish to use the on-line payments system, cash and checks are still accepted at the school.
-Checks made payable to CV School Lunch Account (please list student number [PIN] on your check).
+This website is supported by our software provider and allows a safe and convenient was to monitor and replenish your child's meal account.
+If you don't wish to use the on-line payment system, cash and checks are still accepted at the schools.
+Checks made payable to CV School Lunch Account (please list student ID number on your check).
 This sum will appear on your account and will function as a declining balance account.
-If you do not wish to prepay, you may still pay with cash each day using your student number (PIN).
+If you do not wish to prepay, you may still pay with cash each day using your student number (pin).
 There are NO credit card sales.
 Everyone will be required to use their pin number to purchase items in the cafeteria.
 Any unused prepaid amounts at the end of the school year will carry over to the next school year.
 Students leaving the district may request a refund of any remaining balance.
 All refunds are provided in the school cafeterias.